1. What’s the Difference Between Sales and Marketing?

 4. People buy from people.
 This may sound old fashioned but I truly believe this is as true now as it was in the 80’s when I first started selling.
 Great salespeople develop relationships and guide the buyer along the buyers’ journey, defining and shaping the end solution as they go.
-Great Sales People aren’t sitting waiting on a lead from the company website.
+The best sales team will not sit around waiting on a lead from the companys’ website.

 Content Marketing has changed, some say revolutionised marketing and Yes the role of the Salesperson has changed but that does not mean the Death of the Salesman.
 Traditional salespeople who cannot, or will not adapt to the new buyers’ journey will struggle, however, great salespeople will always be required.

 For those who remain unconvinced it’s worth investigating the number of Salespeople that the content marketing companies such as Hubspot employ themselves.